cocoaron/ExecutionPathRecover/README.md

 ### How to use PathUp

 PathUp can extract program execution paths from a firmware file system.
 It is recommended to run PathUp in Ubuntu 20.04.
-Please refer to README file inside PathUp directory to use the project.
+If following commands fail, please refer to README file inside PathUp directory.
 Dependencies that are required to run the project are also inside PathUp's README file.
+The project will require enough disk space about 15GB.
+Following permissions are required to run the program.

   ```
   git clone https://github.com/cocoaron/ExecutionPathRecover.git
-  cd ./ExecutionPathRecover/PathUp
+  cd ./ExecutionPathRecover
+  chmod +x ./run.sh
+  chmod +x ./PathUp/pathup_run.sh
+  chmod +x ./ghidra_10.1.2_PUBLIC_20220125/ghidra_10.1.2_PUBLIC/support/launch.sh
+  chmod +x ./ghidra_10.1.2_PUBLIC_20220125/ghidra_10.1.2_PUBLIC/support/analyzeHeadless
+  ./run.sh
   ```
 ----------------------------------------------------------------------------------------------------------------------